 When: Friday, May 9th 2014 from 6pm – 10pm

 The Saratoga Springs Preservation Foundation invites you to the Preservation Celebration honoring the Saratoga Room of the Saratoga Springs Public Library and the Saratoga Spa State Park and its partners on Friday, May 9, 2014 at the Saratoga Automobile Museum.
 The Spirit of Preservation Award honors organizations and individuals who, through their vision and dedication, have fostered historic preservation in Saratoga Springs and contributed to the overall quality of life in our City.
-There will be a cash bar, hot and cold hors d’oeuvres and specialty food stations.
+The event comprises an awards ceremony in which honorees will be introduced by speakers, Dave Patterson, Charlie Kuenzel, and Rose Harvey, Commissioner of the New York State Office of Parks, Recreation and Historic Preservation and a cocktail reception will include delicious hors d’ouevres and specialty food stations by Kim Klopstock’s The Lily and the Rose.
 Tickets are $55 for members, $65 for non-members and $40 for those age 40 and under.